GabeScott/standard-works-vault/General Conference/2012 October - “Because I Live, Ye Shall Live Also”.md

 # “Because I Live, Ye Shall Live Also”

-*By Shayne M. Bowen - Of the Seventy*
+By Elder Shayne M. Bowen - *Of the Seventy*

 *Given in the October session of the 2012 General Conference*

+>*Because of Him, even our Savior, Jesus Christ, those feelings of sorrow, loneliness, and despair will one day be swallowed up in a fulness of joy.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/10/because-i-live-ye-shall-live-also?lang=eng)